MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/mau-deadline.md

 ## Turn off a deadline

-If you delete the management config profile, this doesn't delete the value in the local config profile.
-But, if you set empty values in your management config profile, as shown below, MAU ignores the values in the user configure profile, which effectively turns off the deadline.
+If you have set a deadline in the management configuration profile, you should turn off the deadline by setting empty values in your management configuration profile, as shown in the following example.

 ```
 <key>UpdateDeadline.DaysBeforeForcedQuit</key>